Unidata/netcdf-c/docs/filters.md

 #3 is the what is given to the filter.
 In this case we do not
 want to swap words.

-The solution is to forcibly encode the original number in network byte order (big-endian) so that the filter always assumes it is getting its parameters in network order and will always do swapping as needed.
+The solution is to forcibly encode the original number using some specified endianness so that the filter always assumes it is getting its parameters in that order and will always do swapping as needed.
 This is irritating, but one needs to be aware of it.
+Since most machines are little-endian.
+We choose to use that as the endianness for handling 64 bit entities.

 Filter Specification Syntax {#Syntax}
 ==========